Whittier College English majors graduate with a wide variety of opportunities before them.

 "Whittier gave me the unique opportunity to try many things inside and outside the classroom.
 Through the theater program, the student newspaper, the fiction and poetry classes in the English Department, and elsewhere, I was able to develop my love for writing.
 I wouldn’t be where I am today without being able to try it all."

 Dawn promotes feminist literature with a mobile library, Feminist Library on Wheels (FLOW).
 With a bicycle loaded high with books, Dawn and co-founder Jenn Witte traverse the Los Angeles area to share a wide range of feminist books, textbooks, and movies with patrons.
 The project that’s garnered the attention of the Los Angeles Times and more.

 One of Finley’s goals with FLOW is to inspire similar feminist book bikes in places outside of LA.

 Floyd Cheung ’92

-Associate professor of English language and literature and American studies at Smith College
+Vice president for equity and inclusion and associate professor of English language and literature and American studies at Smith College

 Author, editor, award-winning professor, restorer of lost literature.
 Floyd has been a major figure in the recovery of forgotten and lesser-known Asian American writings.
 He’s edited the collected poems of Sadakichi Hartmann, the novels of H. T. Tsiang, and co-edited Recovered Legacies: Authority and Identity in Early Asian American Literature, to name only a few.
 He’s also penned his own book of poems, Jazz at Manzanar.